tty-pt/libqdb/README.md

 ```
 > Associate a secondary database to a primary one.

-If you use NULL as the callback, the secondary key will be the
+If you use NULL as the callback, a simple mapping of the primary's key will be done.
-same pointer as the primary, but it might be used with a different
-type setting.
 ## qdb\_cdel
 ```c
 int qdb_cdel(qdb_cur_t *cur);